NativeScript/nativescript-background-http/README.md

 androidAutoDeleteAfterUpload | `boolean` | (Android only) Used to set if files should be deleted automatically after upload. androidMaxRetries | `number` | (Android only) Used to set the maximum retry count.
 The default retry count is 0. https://github.com/gotev/android-upload-service/wiki/Recipes#backoff androidAutoClearNotification | `boolean` | (Android only) Used to set if notifications should be cleared automatically upon upload completion.
-Default is false.
+Default is false. androidRingToneEnabled | `boolean` | (Android only) Used to set if a ringtone should be played upon upload completion.
+Default is true.

 The task object has the following properties and methods, that can be used to get information about the upload: